 Furthermore, because the price of either cable modems is rather high right now, some may argue that it’s better to give in and go with renting the device for a monthly fee.
 This isn’t really a bad advice since it will indeed feel better financially in the short-term and ISPs will definitely be more receptive to any problems with the connection and, if any update becomes available from the manufacturer, the modem will be updated pretty fast.
 On the other hand, even if the cost is rather steep, you would still recover the investment in about a year and a half (and this type of modem tends to stick around for more than that), but be aware that cable providers will not like this choice and will be less receptive in case of any connection problems (also, updates will be a lot slower).

-In order to fully take advantage of the DOCSIS 3.1 technology, it is required a Gigabit+ data plan, but, right now, even the 1Gbps tier is something exotic, but it is slowly being implemented to a larger scale (in a couple of years it will also become truly affordable).
+In order to fully take advantage of the DOCSIS 3.1 technology, it is required a Gigabit+ data plan and right now, even the 1Gbps tier is something exotic, but it is slowly being implemented to a larger scale (in a couple of years it will also become truly affordable).
 That’s why, you should expect 1Gbps downstream and that’s pretty much the maximum you can get using either of the two cable modems: I tested both the SB8200 and the CM1000 and I measured an average speed of 950 Mbps on each device.
 It’s true that not many people will be able to take advantage of a Gigabit data plan (for now), but a 32×8 modem can also make a difference if you live in an area with congested nodes, even if you have a lower data plan from your ISP.

 Lastly, be aware that neither of the two cable modems has built-in WiFi capabilities and you will need an additional wireless router to be able to connect WiFi devices to the Internet.